 Schoolmasters and teachers

 I’ve started a list of for the North Walls and Brims schools.
-Names and dates to add would be welcome.
+Names and dates to add would be very welcome.